HomeBlogOSHA Hearing Conservation Recordkeeping: What to Keep and for How Long

 Soundtrace stores all OSHA-required hearing conservation records digitally — audiograms, noise monitoring data, calibration logs, and STS determinations — with employee-level access controls and full audit trails.

-Schedule a Demo See Soundtrace recordkeeping →
+Get a Free Quote See Soundtrace recordkeeping →